10 Day Road Trip in Iceland

 How many days do you need to visit Iceland?
 Where to see in 10 days?
 Discover what to see around the Ring Road and plan your road trip in advance.

-Iceland is full of wonderful places and you could easily spend a month exploring without getting bored.
-However, most of us have to stick to time and budget limits and have to decide how many days to spend visiting Iceland.
+Iceland is full of wonderful places and you could easily spend a month exploring the country without getting bored.
+However, most of us have to stick to time and budget limits, meaning deciding on how many days to spend in Iceland.

 This question depends on many factors, from the weather to your own personal tastes.
-While if you've only got a few days to spare, you could explore Reykjavik, visit the Blue Lagoon and do a Golden Circle tour, to really make the most of the country's spectacular attractions, we recommend renting a car and spending ten days discovering Iceland via the Ring Road.
+If you've only got a few days, you could explore Reykjavik, visit the Blue Lagoon and do a Golden Circle tour.
+However, to really make the most of the country's spectacular attractions, we recommend renting a car and spending ten days discovering Iceland via the Ring Road.

 Day 1: Reykjavik

-If you arrive late, you can just enjoy a leisurely stroll through Reykjavik's picturesque city centre instead, taking in some of its main places of interest: Tjörnin Lake, the Icelandic Parliament, the Cathedral or the Old Harbour.
-From there, you can walk over to the Sólfar, or statue of the Sun Voyager, the most famous sculpture in the city, before heading to Hallgrímskirkja, the symbol of Reykjavik.
+If you arrive later, you can enjoy a leisurely stroll through Reykjavik's picturesque city centre instead, taking in some of its main places of interest, such as Tjörnin Lake, the Icelandic Parliament, the Cathedral and the Old Harbour.
+From there, you can walk over to the Sólfar, or the statue of the Sun Voyager, the most famous sculpture in the city, before heading to Hallgrímskirkja, the symbol of Reykjavik.
 After climbing its tower to enjoy unparalleled views of the city, put the finishing touch on your day shopping and eating on Laugavegur, Reykjavik's liveliest street.

 Day 2: Golden Circle & waterfalls of southern Iceland

-Complete the Golden Circle trio stopping at the enormous Gullfoss waterfall, before you head south to see more of Iceland's spectacular waterfalls.
-You won't be able to choose your favourite between Seljalandsfoss and Skógafoss - both are incredible!
+Complete the Golden Circle trio by stopping at the enormous Gullfoss waterfall, before heading south to see more of Iceland's spectacular waterfalls.
+You won't be able to choose your favourite between Seljalandsfoss and Skógafoss–both are incredible!
 We then recommend making your way to Vík, where there are plenty of hotels to spend the night, as well as the stunning black beach of Reynisfjara.

 Day 3: Skaftafell, Vatnajökull & Jökulsárlón

-What's the best way to clear your head of a morning?
+What's the best way to clear your head in the morning?
 Trekking on the Vatnajökull Glacier will do the trick!
-Immerse yourself in its icy landscapes and let yourself be captivated by the sheer size of the ice field - it covers almost 10% of the whole of Iceland!
+Immerse yourself in its icy landscapes and let yourself be captivated by the sheer size of the ice field.
+It covers almost 10% of the whole of Iceland!

 Day 4: Seydisfjordur, Borgafjordur Eystri & Dettifoss

 Today will involve a lot of driving around the Ring Road, heading northeast towards Egilsstaðir, where you'll take a turning off to the village of Seydisfjordur.
-This small road was used as a filming location for the movie The Secret Life of Walter Mitty, and you're sure to be enchanted by its beautiful views.
+This small road was used as a filming location for the movie The Secret Life of Walter Mitty.
+You're sure to be enchanted by its beautiful views!

 Your next stop will depend on the weather and your car, as the road can be difficult to access.
 If you have a 4x4 and the road is open, head to Dettifoss to see the most spectacular waterfall in northern Iceland.
 Otherwise, make your way directly to the final stop of the day: Lake Myvtan.
 You'll find plenty of accommodation options in Reykjahlid and other neighbouring towns.